 Garlic also has anti-inflammatory properties which means that if you ever do experience a gout flare, you can take this powerful herb to reduce pain, swelling, and redness.

 Once diagnosed with gout, the patient has to take extra care of their kidney and liver health as these are at greater risk for experiencing complications if uric acid levels are not managed well.
-Garlic can help with your kidney health because it prevents injury or infection to this organ.
-Its effects on your overall health can also protect the kidney from getting damaged.
+Garlic may help with your kidney health because it prevents injury or infection to this organ.
+Its effects on your overall health may also protect the kidney from getting damaged.

 Other Benefits of Garlic

 It does so by boosting your immune system.
 So the next time you get a cold or you feel like it’s about to come on, add some garlic into your next meal so you may recover faster.
 One study showed that patients who took a garlic supplement while they were sick were able to shorten their sick days to just one a half compared to the average five days.

 It improves your cholesterol levels, lowering your chances of developing heart disease.
 Garlic also relaxes blood vessels that have hardened, avoiding platelet aggregation.
 You’re not going to see results right away.
 You have to take garlic consistently for the benefits to kick in.

 Common brain diseases like Alzheimer’s and dementia are the result of oxidative damage caused by aging.
 Fortunately, you might be able to reduce your risk for this damage with the help of garlic since it is high in antioxidants.

 - Garlic detoxifies heavy metals in the body